OnChainDen/mls-contracts/README.md

 To view the demo, please request a username and password from the Den team.

+## User flow for executing a transaction
+The user flow for executing a transaction is the following:

+1. **A Member of the Organization queues up a transaction**

+    If the transaction does not match any policies, the Member will be unable to queue the transaction.

+2. **Other Members approve the transaction in the web application**

+    If the transaction is governed by a policy that requires manual approval by a Member or Group, then those Members must approve it in the web application.

+3. **Members approve the transaction in their dedicated mobile wallets**

+    After approving in the web application, Members must then also approve the transaction in their mobile wallets.

+    Before approving the transaction, the mobile wallet will independently run the policy engine to verify that the transaction is valid.
+If the policy engine fails to verify that the transaction is valid, the user will be warned and will be unable to approve the transaction.

+4. **After all approvals are provided, transaction can be executed via the web application**

+    Once all approvals are provided via both the web application and mobile wallet, the Transaction initiator or any of the reviewers can execute the transaction via the web application.

+    At this point, the Offchain Guardian Service will independently run the policy engine to verify that the transaction is valid.
+If the transaction is valid, it will submit it to the Onchain Smart Contracts, which will also independently run the policy engine onchain to verify the transaction before executing it.

 ## Mobile Wallet
 Onchain Custody's dedicated mobile wallet is used by Organization Members and Admins to approve and reject transactions and other actions.